Skip to contents

 run_id, status, label, tags, archived mutable and immutable run organization fields

-snapshot_id, snapshot_hash, data_hash sealed data identity
+snapshot_id, snapshot_hash sealed data identity

 strategy_source_hash, strategy_params_hash, config_hash strategy, parameter, and run-configuration identity